-In terms of evolution, this makes sense.
-Women who are at least of average height enjoy the best health, popularity, and fertility with men.
-In addition, the study said that taller men often have more success with women.
-Taller women are more dominant, too.
-Yet it's interesting to note that feelings of jealousy still occurred if the perceived opponent were taller.
+In terms of evolution, this makes sense, because women of at least medium height enjoy the best health, popularity, and fertility with men.
+What's more, taller men more often find success with women, while taller women are more dominant, or so the study said.
+Yet it's interesting to note that pangs of jealousy still occurred if the perceived rival were taller.

 The most recent findings supported similar studies on height and modern culture conducted elsewhere.
-For example, it's been proven that tall men are more successful in business.
-In another study, a look at Fortune 500 companies revealed that 58% of the CEOs were taller than six feet (169 centimeters), but only 14.5% of the US population was of the same height - an unequal number.
-Moreover, taller people received better salaries than their shorter counterparts.
-One inch added more than $750 to a person's salary each year.
-Over a person's lifetime, this extra money would add hundreds of thousands of dollars in earnings.
+For example, it's been proven that tall men more quickly climb the rungs of power.
+In another study, a look at Fortune 500 companies revealed that 58% of the CEOs stood over six feet (169 centimeters), but only 14.5% of the US population was of the same height - a disproportionate number.
+What's more, taller people received better pay packets than their shorter counterparts, as an inch of height added more than $750 to a person's salary each year.
+Compounded over a person's lifetime, this would add hundreds of thousands of dollars in earnings.

 The prejudice towards shorter people isn't deliberate.
 The unconscious bias extends to all areas of life, though.